 What is the Life Cycle of a Tree?

-There are six main stages to a tree’s life:
+There are seven main stages in a tree’s life:

 - Seed – This stage represents conception as each seed contains an embryo inside its shell.